What is salary sacrifice?

 Novated lease and job changes

 If you leave your job, you're still liable for the lease.
 The car becomes your personal responsibility.
 Always have a plan before committing to a 3-5 year lease.
+The novated lease guide walks through the handover and exit risks in more detail.

 Frequently asked questions